libp2p/specs/protocol-select/README.md

   Simultaneous Open?_

   We make use of TCP Simultaneous Open for firewall and NAT Traversal.
-In this situation, we coordinate the roles of client and server using the DCUtR protocol, so there's no need to do anything beyond that.
+In this situation, we coordinate the roles of dialer and listener using the DCUtR protocol, so there's no need to do anything beyond that.
 The only situation where a Simultaneous Open might otherwise occur in the wild is when two peers happen to dial each other at the same time.
 This should occur rarely, and if